-The experienced and professional staff is key to our business development and future success.
+The Group recognises the importance of experienced and professional staff to its business development and future success.
 In view of the increasing complexity of the market, the occupational development path of the Group allows the development needs of the Group to match with the career development goals, interests and strength of employees.
 Employees can grow together with the Group to achieve their life values and dreams through knowledge accumulation and skills improvement.

 - Establish the Annual Training List based on business strategies and plans and employees' views.
 Formulate a series of career development plans for employees, including internal and external training, to encourage employees to learn advanced knowledge, skills and management experience, to comprehensively improve their literacy; - New employees are required to receive orientation training to familiarize with their respective department's business operations and quickly meet the job requirements.
-In particular, workers engaged in skilled jobs must undergo training before taking up their jobs: - Provide employees with training-specific expenses for specialized technical training, the employees should work on relevant technical jobs according to the company arrangements, and provide the internal training and tutoring for other employee; and - Organize supervisors or technicians to inspect and training at abroad as planned according to the company business development.
+In particular, workers engaged in skilled jobs must undergo training before taking up their jobs: - Provide employees with training-specific expenses for specialized technical training, the employees should work on relevant technical jobs according to the company arrangements, and provide the internal training and tutoring for other employee; and - The Company will organize supervisors or technicians to inspect and training at abroad as planned according to the company business development.

-The table below sets forth the monthly average of employees trained at the Shenzhen factory during the Reporting Year:
+The table below sets forth the monthly average of employees trained at the Shenzhen Factory and the Yichun Factory during the Reporting Year:

-Reporting Year of 2022
+Reporting Year of 2023

-The average training
+Monthly average Monthly average

-The percentage of hours completed
+percentage of training hours per

-employees trained per employee
+employees trained employee trained

 Gender

-Male 50.49% 2
+Male 36.08% 1.71

-Female 49.51% 2
+Female 63.92% 1.44

 Employment type

-Senior management 0.80% 2
+Senior management 1.05% 1.64

-Middle management 0.89% 2
+Middle management 1.19% 1.63

-Supervisor 1.60% 2
+Supervisor 2.47% 1.50

-General employee 96.71% 2
+General employee 95.29% 1.52

-Note: The calculation was based on "Reporting Guidance on Social KPIs" issued by the Stock Exchange.
+Note: The calculation was based on "Reporting Guidance on Social KPIs" issued by the Stock Exchange